bagratkirakosian/objective-c-style-guide/README.md

 # Objective-C Style Guide

-This style guide outlines the best coding practice.
+This style guide outlines the best coding practice gathered from iOS developers around the world.
 It is constanly being improved and updated.
 The guide is initially based on the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objetive-c-style-guide).

 ## Introduction